warricksothr/RustBuild/README.md

 ## Linking Service
 I'm now running a simple linking service to direct to the latest versions available for download without having to go directly to dropbox.
 The repository links below will still work.
 However the new links are more convienient as they will update every 12 hours to point to the latest builds.

+## Note: 6 Week Rust Release Schedule
+Every 6 weeks Rust will roll forward to a new release version.
+The linking service will autmatically direct to the latest files as they become available.
+However, on the day of the release it will take the build server about 24 hours to catch up to the latest builds.

 ### [Architecture Releases Directory](https://www.dropbox.com/sh/ewam0qujfdfaf19/AAB0_fQF7unuuqwDBZ1dF5fla?dl=0)
 ## ARMv7